svekeman/www-greenitglobe/www.greenitglobe.com/content/home/solutions_box.md

 block1_title_strong = "Gener8-PB"
 block1_title = "IT as Energy"
-block1_text = "Your Petabyte storage building block to organise extreme large digital archives.
-One generator consumes less energy than two toasters!" block1_link = "solutions/hyperconverged-storage"
+block1_text = "Your Petabyte storage building blocks to scale extreme large digital archives.
+Our storage generators have the lowest electricity footpring in the market." block1_link = "solutions/hyperconverged-storage"

 block2_title_strong = "Gener8-HC"
 block2_title = "IT as Energy"
 block2_text = "Your HyperConverged IT building block to run high-performance storage and virtualized compute workloads.
-Turnkey solution for IT infrastructure." block2_link = "solutions/hyperscale-cloud"
+Turnkey solution for raw IT infrastructure." block2_link = "solutions/hyperscale-cloud"

 block3_title_strong = "Gener8-HD"
 block3_title = "IT as Energy"
-block3_text = "Your HyperDense IT delivered in a stand-alone box with mininal power consumption and the highest possible uptime.
+block3_text = "Your HyperDense IT delivered as stand-alone box with mininal power footprint and the highest possible uptime.
 Can run anywhere in the world." block3_link = "solutions/hypersecure-workspaces"

 +++